jlpteaching/comparch/modules/gem5/_posts/2000-04-01-assignment3.md

 During the traversal, the algorithm makes sure to visit vertices that are only `1 edge/hop` away from `root` before it visits those vertices that are `2 edges/hops or more` away.
 The BFS algorithm is one of the building blocks of graph analytics workloads.
 Graph analytics workloads have common use cases such as modeling relationships and processes in physical, biological, social, and information systems.
-[Beamer et al.](https://parlab.eecs.berkeley.edu/sites/all/parlab/files/main.pdf) discuss the BFS algorithm and how it could be parallized in their paper.
+[Beamer et al.](https://parlab.eecs.berkeley.edu/sites/all/parlab/files/main.pdf) discuss the BFS algorithm and how it could be parallelized in their paper.
 Below you can find a basic C++ implementation of the algorithm discussed in the paper.

 ```cpp